Home » The College » System of Operation » Codes of Conduct

 • Sexually-suggestive gestures

 Anyone can be a victim of harassment, regardless of their sex and of the sex of the harasser.
-CTL Eurocollege recognises that any form of harassment may also occur between people of the same sex.
-What matters is that this type of conduct is unwanted and unwelcome by the person against whom the conduct is directed.
+Ctl Eurocollege recognises that any form of harassment may also occur between people of the same sex.
+What matters is that the sexual conduct is unwanted and unwelcome by the person against whom the conduct is directed.

-All types of harassment are prohibited, whether they take place within the Institution’s premises or outside, including social events, recreational activities, business trips, training sessions, conferences or visits sponsored by CTL Eurocollege.
+All types of harassment is prohibited whether it takes place within the Institution’s premises or outside, including at social events, recreational activities, business trips,,training sessions, conferences, visits sponsored by Ctl Eurocollege.

-Anyone who is subject to any form of harassment should first of all, if possible, inform the alleged harasser that the conduct is unwanted and unwelcome.
-The victim can then approach the designated persons responsible for receiving complaints of any form of harassment, which are:
+Anyone who is subject to any form of harassment should, if possible, inform the alleged harasser that the conduct is unwanted and unwelcome.

 When the designated person receives a complaint of any form of harassment, he/she will:

-Throughout the complaint procedure, a victim is entitled to be assisted by a Counsellor or any person they want to be accompanied by within the Institution.
-CTL Eurocollege nominated a clinical psychologist to assist victims of sexual or any other form of harassment.
-CTL Eurocollege recognises that because harassment often occurs in unequal relationships, victims often feel that they cannot come forward.
-CTL Eurocollege understands the need to support victims in making complaints.
+Throughout the complaint procedure, a victim is entitled to be helped by a counsellor or a person he/she wants to be accompanied within the Institution.
+Ctl Eurocollege nominated a clinical psychologist to assist victims of sexual or any other form of harassment.
+Ctl Eurocollege recognises that because harassment often occurs in unequal relationships, victims often feel that they cannot come forward.
+Ctl Eurocollege understands the need to support victims in making complaints.

 If the victim wishes to deal with the matter informally, the designated person will: